Skip to main content

 Practical

-Our applied Business Management program provides the skills that can be immediately used in the workplace.
+Our applied Business Management Program provides the practical skills that can be immediately used in the workplace.
 Selkirk College is a Designated Learning Institution (a school approved by government to host international students).
-Graduates from this program are eligible for the three-year post-graduate work permit in Canada.

-Selkirk College is one of the least expensive programs in Canada.
-In addition, as Selkirk is located in a small town, accommodation and other living costs are much lower than similar institutions in the city.
+Selkirk College offers one of the least expensive programs in Canada.
+As the college is located in a small town, accommodation and other living costs are much lower than similar institutions in much larger cities.

 Flexible